intika/Librefox/README.md

 Librefox Dark Theme :
 ---------------------
-Librefox provides a classic dark theme extension ([Librefox Dark Theme](https://addons.mozilla.org/en-US/firefox/addon/librefox-dark-theme/)) but also a purified version of ShadowFox available under [dark-theme directory](https://github.com/intika/Librefox-Firefox/tree/master/dark-theme) to install it just copy the directory chrome to your Firefox profile directory and then restart Firefox, this will expand the dark theme to internal pages like settings pages.
+Librefox provides a classic dark theme extension ([Librefox Dark Theme](https://addons.mozilla.org/en-US/firefox/addon/librefox-dark-theme/)) but also a purified version of ShadowFox available under [dark-theme directory](https://github.com/intika/Librefox/tree/master/dark-theme) to install it just copy the directory chrome to your Librefox profile directory and then restart Librefox, this will expand the dark theme to internal pages like settings pages.

 Tuning Librefox :
 ------------------